steamcleaner/swagger-grails/README.md

 <p align="center">
     <img src="src/test/resources/author-controller.png?raw=true" />
 </p>

+This plugin will only generate the JSON representation of your endpoints.
+You'll need to implement your own [swagger-ui](https://github.com/swagger-api/swagger-ui) to consume the JSON.

+If your `UrlMappings` file includes the default `"/$controller/$action?/$id?(.$format)?"` mapping then the JSON will be acessible by hitting http://localhost:8080/swagger/api.
+This endpoint can be customized by adding `"/swagger/api"(controller: "swagger", action: "api")` to your UrlMappings file.

 Also any Swagger annotations that are manually added to actions in  controllers will be used when generating the Swagger documentation.
 So you could let the